COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 Our aim to encourage and assist with voluntary work that benefits the natural and built environment associated with notable trees, heritage sites, and vegetation and habitat sites listed in chapters 28 and 29 of the District Plan.

-The Council has contacted all owners of heritage sites, vegetation/habitat sites and notable trees, inviting applications to the fund.
+The Council contacted all owners of heritage sites, vegetation/habitat sites and notable trees in May 2019, inviting applications to the fund.
 You can apply here